Benito Sanz y Forés: Episcopate

 He was appointed Bishop of Oviedo by Pope Pius IX on June 22, 1868.
 He attended the First Vatican Council in Rome from 1869–1870.
 He was promoted to the metropolitan see of Valladolid on November 18, 1881 and transferred to the metropolitan see of Seville on December 30, 1889.

 Cardinalate

 He was created Cardinal-Priest of Sant'Eusebio by Pope Leo XIII in the consistory of January 16, 1893.
 He died in Madrid two years later and was buried in the metropolitan cathedral of Seville.

+Holy Cave of Covadonga

+In 1872 he travelled to the Holy Cave of Covadonga and promoted its renovation; in 1874 he laid the first stone of the chapel dedicated to the Virgin inside the Cave and opened the chapel to the worship of the faithful during the September festivals.